Jakob-Bach/Constrained-Filter-Feature-Selection/README.md

 - `Project -> Properties -> Configuration Properties -> C/C++ -> General -> Additional Include Directories` by adding the path to the `include/` directory of the Z3 download.
 - `Project -> Properties -> Configuration Properties -> Linker -> General -> Additional Library Directories` by adding the path to the `bin/` directory of the Z3 download.
 - `Project -> Properties -> Configuration Properties -> Linker -> Input -> Additional Dependencies` by adding `libz3.lib`.

+For the C++ code `gecode_demo`, you also need to [install](https://www.gecode.org/download.html) or compile the software and reference the DLLs in a similar manner.
+See the [documentation](https://www.gecode.org/doc-latest/MPG.pdf) for more details.